Established in 2006, by John Keffer, we are a non-profit organization dedicated to supporting community development in Northern Cocle.

 Dormitories were also built for students who might otherwise not attend because of distant journeys.
 As the work continued, the Foundation reached out to families and students in need of support to attend school.
 Granting scholarships and financial support for students to complete their secondary education.

 In 2012, the Foundation began a study abroad scholarship program with the Hun School of Princeton New Jersey.
-The program gave students the opportunity to improve their english, experience world cultures, and prepare for the academic rigour of university.
+The program gave students the opportunity to improve their English, experience world cultures, and prepare for the academic rigor of university.

-Unfortunately the Forum Academy closed after the 2020 school year was suspended due to the COVID-19 pandemic.
+Unfortunately, the Forum Academy closed after the 2020 school year was suspended due to the COVID-19 pandemic.
+Still hope remained as Forum Foundation moved operations to Caimito, where Foundation support continues to help maximize the number of students finishing high school and university.